2021 Sidecar World Championship: Championship changes

 The 2020 World Championship was due to be the first organised and run by new series promoter, RKB-F1 Motorsport who was brought on by the FIM to run the World Championship after successfully running the British F1 Sidecar championship for several years.
 However, RKB-F1 Motorsport and the FIM were forced to cancel the 2020 World Championship due to the COVID-19 pandemic.
 The 2021 World Championship will be this first to be organised and run by RKB-F1 Motorsport.

 Race Weekend Structure

-Previously the World Championship utilised two race formats; a Gold Race that was a minimum of 70km (43.5mi) and maximum of 85km (52.8mi) in length; and a Sprint Race that was a minimum of 35km (21.7mi) and maximum of 45km (28mi) in length.
+Previously the World Championship utilised two race formats; a Gold Race that was a minimum of 70 km (43.5 mi) and maximum of 85 km (52.8 mi) in length; and a Sprint Race that was a minimum of 35 km (21.7 mi) and maximum of 45 km (28 mi) in length.
 Rounds would then consist of either, a single Gold Race or both a Gold Race and a Sprint Race.
-For the 2021 World Championship each round will consist of two races of equal length that is a minimum of 70km (43.5mi) and maximum of 85km (52.8mi) in length.
+For the 2021 World Championship each round will consist of two races of equal length that is a minimum of 7 0 km (43.5 mi) and maximum of 85 km (52.8 mi) in length.